Kitware/dive/docs/Google-Cloud.md

     Google Cloud worker provisioning can **only be done** from an Ubuntu Linux 18.04+ host.
 Ansible and terraform should work on Windows Subsystem for Linux (WSL) if you only have a windows host.
 You could also use a cheap CPU-only cloud instance to run these tools.

+!!! warning

+    Google Cloud imposes GPU Quotas.
+You may need to [request a quota increase](https://cloud.google.com/compute/quotas).
+Anecdotally, request increases of 1 unit are approved automatically, but more are rejected.

 * [Install Google Cloud SDK](https://cloud.google.com/sdk/docs/install)
 * [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 * [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)